COVID-19 and Local Government Operations

 Residential Trade Applications:

-- Our on-line portal will continue to be available at the link below for Residential Trade Permits (Electrical, Gas Piping, Mechanical, Plumbing), Certificates of Zoning Compliance (CZC’s) and Plan of Developments (POD’s). https://energov.richmondgov.com/EnerGov_Prod/selfservice#/home
+The On-Line Permit Portal (OPP) should be used for Residential Trade Permits (Building, Electrical, Gas Piping, Mechanical, Plumbing).
+Certificates of zoning Compliance (CZC’s) and Plan of Developments (POD’s), click here.

-- We will be utilizing Microsoft OneDrive to receive commercial applications and plans electronically.
+Microsoft OneDrive should be used to submit commercial applications and plans electronically.
 Other services accepted through OneDrive are permit extensions, cancellations, modifications, contractor changes, amendments to the scope of work, responses to plan review comments and post permit revisions.
 For information on how to register and use Microsoft OneDrive, click here.

-- Third Party Inspections: Limited: Customers may use our limited 48-hour third party inspection services for individual inspections when the building official is unable to perform a scheduled inspection within two working days of a request or an agreed upon date or if authorized for other circumstances in the building official’s written policy.
+Limited: Customers may use our limited 48-hour third party inspection policy for individual inspections when the building official is unable to perform a scheduled inspection within two working days of a request or an agreed upon date or if authorized for other circumstances in the building official’s written policy.
 Third party inspections shall be requested, and the inspection reports submitted, in accordance with the City’s official policy.
-For more information contact firstname.lastname@example.org for email@example.com
+For more information contact David.email@example.com and/or visit firstname.lastname@example.org.

-- Full: Customers may use our third-party program in part or in full to obtain third party inspection and plan review services.
-This option may be a good option for new projects should the COVID-19 outbreak continue long term.
-Please see: http://www.richmondgov.com/PlanningAndDevelopmentReview/ThirdPartyProgram.aspx
+Full: Customers may use our third-party program in part or in full to obtain third party inspection and plan review services.
+Please click here for more information.

 Property Maintenance/Code Enforcement (PMCE):